 Ability to Admit You’ve Made Mistakes

 Nobody likes to admit when they’re wrong, especially when they’re addicted to drugs or alcohol.
 But admitting your mistakes and that you’ve been wrong is a necessary step in overcoming your addiction.
-If you’ve always struggle to admit your faults, you must have an open mind and be willing to see that no one, including you, is perfect.
+If you’ve always struggled to admit your faults, you must have an open mind and be willing to see that no one, including you, is perfect.

 Make New Friends

 When you’re new to recovery, it can feel like you don’t have any friends.
 Everyone you used to know still uses or drinks, and you haven’t met any sober people you want to get to know more.
-That’s just your close mindedness talking.
+That’s just your close-mindedness talking.
 Let go of your biases and you may be surprised at the places friends appear.

 Grow in Recovery

-When you’re close minded, you get stuck.
+When you’re close-minded, you get stuck.
 You can’t overcome challenges and things become too hard for you to continue to push for change.
-Often, these people end up in a dry drunk, where they remain drug and alcohol free, but are still living the destructive lifestyle they were that lead them down the road to addiction.
+Often, these people end up in a dry drunk, where they remain drug and alcohol-free, but are still living the destructive lifestyle they were that lead them down the road to addiction.